SCAGspm/spm_dm_documentation_update/index.rst

     Figure 10: Aggregation using group by

-Attribute Editing
+Scenario Painting
 =================

 .. |apply_button| image:: images/apply.png

-Currently, attribute editing requires custom edit forms to be made specifically for configured layers in UrbanFootprint; any layer not configured for editing is not editable.
-If a layer has been configured, when that layer is active in the layer manager, the user can open an edit window on the right side of the screen to view and edit specific attributes.
+Scenario painting requires custom edit forms to be made specifically for configured layers in UrbanFootprint, and therefore can only be implemented on layers with the |pencil_icon| icon.
+When such a layer is active in the layer manager, the user can open an edit window on the right side of the screen to view and change specific attributes.
 See Figure 11 below:

 .. figure:: images/attribute_edit_window.png
     :alt: attribute editing window